Updated: December 12, 2024

 • Waterfront properties: The gorgeous Douro River flows beside the city, providing riverside properties, lively bars, charming cafés, and excellent restaurants with a view.

-• Excellent public transport: It’s easy to get around Porto, as the city has an extensive public transportation network alongside an international airport, which is perfect for frequent international travelers.
+• Excellent public transport: It’s easy to get around Porto, as the city has an extensive public transportation network alongside an international airport.

 • Blossoming tech scene: As Porto’s industrial and tech sectors grow, many international startups are moving to the city.
 The city has also become a hub for digital nomads, with top co-working spaces like CRU Creative Hub, Porto i/o, and Synergy popping up.